uvaai/ml1/60 week6/00 Overview/content.md

 # Week 6

-This week we'll take a look at an unsupervised learning, specifically at a cluster method called k-means, and learn about different methods of calculating distance.
+This week we'll take a look at unsupervised learning, specifically at a cluster method called k-means, and learn about different methods of calculating distance.

-This week's [SOWISO module](/week6/exponentials-and-logarithms) is comprised of two parts.
+This week's [SOWISO module](/week6/exponentials-and-logarithms) is composed of two parts.
 The first part introduces exponential functions and how to derive them.
 The second part covers the concepts of covariance and correlation.